niangaotuantuan/niangaotuantuan.github.io/about.md

 As I didn't want my about page to be a direct result of boredom, I concluded that the best way I can think of to describe myself is to list all of the things that make me happy.
 So in no particular order, here it goes:

 **Books (mostly Literatures).
-Arts(I also paint).
+Arts (I also paint).
 Family.
 Traveling.
 A good Sunday sunshine.
 Hand lettering.
 Coffee.
 Dancing (I used to dance).
-Gardening (I like to be my career).
+Gardening (I'd like to be my career).
 The smell of fresh flowers.**